-Later in the summer we will return 13” MacBook Air laptops to Middle School students and distribute laptops to new students.
-Thayer manages all laptops with wireless and global filtering policies.
+We will distribute laptops to new students in August.
+Thayer will manage all laptops with wireless and global filtering policies.
 The laptops have internet filtering even when off campus.

 Laptop Insurance Information

-Thayer offers a group policy with Worth Ave.
+Thayer Academy offers a group policy with Worth Ave.
 Group Insurance.
 This is a voluntary group policy and must be renewed every year.
-Payment is made online, and claims are handled by Thayer.
-You will get the benefits of a lower premium and faster claim turnaround time since Thayer handles the claim.
+Payment is made online, and claims will be handled by Thayer Academy.
+You will get the benefit of a lower premium, and the claim turnaround time is faster since the school handles the claim.
 The group rate to protect your school-issued laptop is $75 per year with no deductible.

 - Accidental Damage including drops/cracked screens/liquid spills